vim/vim/README.md

 ## Distribution ##

+You can often use your favorite package manager to install Vim.
+On Mac and Linux a small version of Vim is pre-installed, you still need to install Vim if you want more features.

 There are separate distributions for Unix, PC, Amiga and some other systems.
 This `README.md` file comes with the runtime archive.
 It includes the documentation, syntax files and other files that are used at runtime.
 To run